Leukorrhea: Is This White Vaginal Discharge an Early Sign of Pregnancy?

 You may notice leukorrhea as wetness in your underwear, so if you want to use panty liners for managing it, that’s definitely fine.
 But, don’t use tampons if you see this discharge because this can introduce new germs into the vagina.

 This white discharge is not normal if it comes with itching or odor.
-In these cases, it’s possible you have an infection.
-The most common vaginal infection is a yeast infection, but sometimes foul discharge can be a sign of bacterial infection or a sexually transmitted disease.
-Talk to your doctor so you can get the right diagnosis and the treatment.
+In these cases, it’s possible that you have an infection.
+The most common vaginal infection is a yeast infection, but sometimes abnormal discharge can be a sign of bacterial infection or a sexually transmitted disease.
+Talk to your healthcare provider so you can get the right diagnosis and the treatment.

 Is leukorrhea one of the early pregnancy signs?

-While leukorrhea can happen during the menstrual cycle due to changes in the hormone estradiol, it’s most commonly associated with pregnancy discharge.
-It can be tempting to examine your cervical mucus for changes in white discharge as one of the first signs of pregnancy.
+While leukorrhea can happen during the menstrual cycle due to changes in the hormone estradiol, it’s most commonly associated with early pregnancy discharge.
+It can be tempting to examine your cervical mucus to look for changes as one of the first signs of pregnancy.
 But changes in vaginal discharge are not a reliable indicator of pregnancy.

 When to see a doctor about leukorrhea?